 An adequate trial consists of two cycles of treatment, three months apart.
 Headache diaries should be completed by patients before and during therapy.
 Patients should be evaluated 3 months after the second cycle, against pre-defined criteria (NICE Technology Appraisal Guidance TA260), to determine whether the treatment should be stopped or continued.
 Treatment should be continued where there is a good response to treatment but the patient continues to suffer a significant headache burden (e.g remains in a chronic migraine pattern).
-Treatment should be stopped if there is an insufficient response to treatment, or alternatively if there is an excellent response to treatment (e.g. patient has well controlled episodic migraine).
-If treatment is continued, headache diaries should be reviewed at each injection visit to confirm the ongoing indication for treatment.
+Treatment should be stopped if there is an insufficient response to treatment, or alternatively if there is an excellent response to treatment, or alternatively if there is continued, headache diaries should be reviewed at each injection visit to confirm the ongoing indication for treatment.
 A treatment holiday should be considered at 2 years.
 In patients continuing treatment beyond 2 years, the need for ongoing treatment should be evaluated on a yearly basis.